DataDog/documentation/content/en/security/application_security/enabling/compatibility/serverless.md

 | Go   		| beta         	| 	               			|						|

-### Azure App Service
+## Azure App Service

-<div class="alert alert-info">Azure App Service support for ASM serverless is in beta</a>.</div>

-- Only *web applications* are supported, Azure Functions are not supported with ASM.
+Only *web applications* are supported, Azure Functions are not supported with ASM.
 **Note**: Threat Protection through Remote Configuration is not supported.
 Use [Workflows][5] to block IPs in your [WAF][6].

 |Type       | OS			     |Threat Detection	|  Vulnerability Management for OSS	 | Vulnerability Management for Code-Level 	|